deviant art

 EDIT!!!
 A few changes for the upgrade.

-All characters and creatures of Perfection Valley belong to Universal Pictures and Stampede Entertainment
+All characters and 'Tremors' creatures of Perfection Valley © Universal Pictures /Stampede Entertainment

-Donald Duck, Goofy Goof, José Carioca, Panchito Pistoles, Ludwig Von Drake © Disney
+Donald Duck, Goofy Goof, Chip and Dale, José Carioca, Panchito Pistoles © The Walt Disney Company

 Marina Seadrift © DisneyFan-01